ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 The above example is deceivingly simple.
 By eyeballing the two friendship graphs, it is easy to see by common experience how the graphs can be combined.
 But, graphs generated in the real world are quite complex.
 In practice, combining such graphs using pen and paper is out question!
 However, it is the same common sense in play combining even the most complex graphs.

 The goal of this chapter is to make our inherent sense of combining graphs more explicit and fun!
 Once explicit, we all can agree unambiguously what does it mean to combine two graphs together.
-We will achieve this goal by playing a game of dumb charades of graphs using memes from relational thinking, also called as category theory by some!
-By playing this game, we focus is on “what” (a combined graph is) rather than “how” (to combine graphs).
+We will achieve this goal by playing a game of dumb charades of graphs using memes from relational thinking, also called as category theory by some mathematicians!

 The challenge of this game is to communicate “the connectivity of any combined graph” without explicitly saying what the graph is, so that the other person will know exactly what the graph is!
 We said that we are going to use memes from relational thinking to play this game.
 Sections 2 and 3 will introduce two such memes from relational thinking.